 While touring Cao Bang, don’t be surprised if you see people put a bamboo stick through a pig and hang it on a charcoal stove.
 This is a special method of Cao Bang’s locals to make roasted pork to get evenly crispy skin and a mouthwatering smoked aroma.

-As a wild-growing vegetable in the rocky mountains, Da Hien not only satisfies your taste bud but also benefits kidneys and strengthens tendons.
+As a wild-growing vegetable on the rocky mountains, Da Hien not only satisfies your taste buds but also benefits the kidneys and strengthens tendons.
 Currently, due to the increasing demands of tourists, Da Hien is now grown by villagers, so you will have no problems finding a place to enjoy this vegetable.

-This Cao Bang travel guide will be an omission without mentioning the stunning caves.
+This Cao Bang travel guide will be incomplete without mentioning the stunning caves.
 If you are into historic sites and stories about the Vietnam War, Pac Bo Cave is an ideal spot for your journey.
 In case you are an adventurous person, why not discover the mysterious Nguom Ngao!

 As the haven of Viet Minh soldiers during the Vietnam War against French colonists, Pac Bo has been recognized as a national relic site.
 The whole area includes Pac Bo Cave, Karl Marx Mountain, Lenin Stream, Uncle Ho‘s Memorial House, Lung Lan Cave, Nguom Vai Cave, and Uncle Ho’s stone table.
 Coming here, you will explore the simple lifestyle of Uncle Ho and his revolutionary activities.